Runscope/flask-googleauth/README.rst

 Feature requests for Runscope fork
 ----------------------------------
-1. Support token-based auth for scripts that interact with APIs.
-We'll need to validate the tokens with a database (maybe identity?) or hard-code the valid tokens into this script.
-2. Load a list of valid users from a database.
+1. Load a list of valid users from a database (or even just a configuration variable).
 This would let us limit certain services to authorized employees, or remove a user who's left the company.

 Usage